-Characterizing the connectivity of the surface water systems in the Subbasin is challenging due to limited data.
-Modeling surface water and groundwater interaction is another means to address the connectivity and is discussed in section 2.3.
-When a stream stage is higher than the groundwater table the stream will lose water to the ground via infiltration of water through the streambed (losing conditions).
-If losing conditions are present but the depth of the water table is too deep, the stream is considered losing and disconnected, however if groundwater is just below the stream, then they are connected.
+Characterizing the connectivity of the surface water systems in the Subbasin is challenging due to the limited data.
+Modeling surface water and groundwater interaction will also be a means to address the connectivity and is discussed in section 2.3.
+When a stream stage is higher than that of the groundwater table the stream will lose water to the ground via infiltration of water through the streambed (losing conditions).
+If losing conditions are present but the depth of the water table is too deep, the stream is considered losing and disconnected.
+Losing conditions with groundwater just below the stream are connected.
 When the water table elevation is higher than the stream stage, groundwater will infiltrate into the stream causing the stream to gain water (gaining conditions).
 Groundwater and surface water are always connected under gaining conditions.
+Stream data like flow magnitude or stage height, coupled with shallow groundwater elevation or flow direction, is needed to establish the connectivity of streams and groundwater.

+The Subbasin does not contain active stream gages near shallow monitoring wells needed to accurately define interconnectivity of surface water and groundwater (Figure 2-63).
+As discussed in section 2.2.2.6, there are multiple currently active sources of stream stage data in the Subbasin.
+There are seven currently monitored shallow CASGEM wells in the Subbasin.
+The closest CASGEM well to a stream stage station is 0.6 miles away from station MCH.
+This well is closer to another stream (ungaged) and is not representative of connectivity between Mill Creek and the shallow groundwater based on examination of available data.
+Another station DVD is on Deer Creek and is 0.8 miles from a monitoring well however this well is closer to Delaney Slough and likewise is not representative of connectivity between Deer Creek and the shallow.
 Installation of shallow monitoring wells near currently active stream gages would help to characterize the interconnectivity of the streams and the groundwater in the Subbasin.

-The Subbasin does not have active stream gages near shallow monitoring wells needed to accurately define the volume of water moving between the surface water and groundwater systems where interconnected.
-As discussed in section 2.2.2.6, station RDB is the only currently active source of stream stage data in the Subbasin.
-Data from inactive stations was examined and no data was found to overlap (in time) with data available from nearby shallow monitoring wells.
-There are three currently monitored shallow CASGEM wells in the Subbasin.
-The closest CASGEM well to station RDB is 2.5 miles away (Figure 2-52).
-Installation of a shallow monitoring well near station RDB would help to characterize the interconnectivity of the Sacramento River and the groundwater in the Subbasin.

-Figure 2-52 shows likely interconnected, likely disconnected and interconnectivity uncertain stream reaches based on a dataset developed by The Nature Conservancy (TNC, 2021).
+Figure 2-63 shows likely interconnected, likely disconnected and interconnectivity uncertain stream reaches based on a dataset developed by The Nature Conservancy (TNC, 2021).
 This dataset categorizes the likelihood of the interconnectivity based on approximated streambed elevation at a selected point and the minimum depth to groundwater at a nearby well recorded between 2011 and 2018.
 A stream segment that was hydraulically connected to groundwater at any time during that period is categorized as likely interconnected.
-Therefore, a large uncertainty exists about the seasonal and year-to-year variability of interconnectivity of streams.
+Therefore, a large uncertainty exists about the seasonal and year-to -year variability of interconnectivity of streams.
 Losing and gaining stream segments categorized using the calibrated Tehama Integrated Hydrologic Model are included in Sub-appendix G of Appendix 2-J.

-2.2.2.7 Identification of Groundwater Dependent Ecosystems
+2.2.2.7.
+Identification of Groundwater Dependent Ecosystems